TABLE OF CONTENTS

 2.7 In order to prove certain facts, are certain methods of proof obligatory?

 In certain circumstances a document constitutes perfect proof.
 In certain circumstances the document is also essential for a specific right to come into being.
 An example of this might be a prenuptial agreement or a will.
 Evidence of the existence of a prenuptial agreement or a will drawn up by a notary is provided by submitting a notarial act.
 A codicil may also serve as proof.
 A codicil is a handwritten, dated and signed document setting out the wishes of the testator.
-These wishes may relate to the bequeathing of, inter alia, clothing, personal effects, jewellery and specified household effects and specified books (Article 97 of the Civil Code (Burgerlijk Wetboek)).
+These wishes may relate to the bequeathing of, inter alia, clothing, jewellery and specified household effects and specified books.
 A codicil does not require validation by notarial act.

 2.8 Are witnesses obliged by law to testify?